LeoNatan/LNPopupController/README.md

 ### Features

-* Available for iOS 11 and above, as an Xcode framework
+* Available for iOS 11 and above, as an Xcode framework or an SPM package
 * Good citizen in modern UIKit world
-* Modern Objective C syntax for best Swift interoperability
+* Modern Objective C syntax and great Swift interoperability

 ## Adding to Your Project